This workshop has 6 remaining seat(s).

 Mental Health First Aid Training for Healthcare Providers and Community Professionals & students in health and helping programs from Queen's University, St. Lawrence College and Royal Military College.
-MHFA Part 1 on Friday, September 30th from 9:00 AM - 12:00 PM & MHFA Part 2 from 1:00 PM - 4:00 PM
+MHFA Part 1 on Thursday, November 17th from & Friday, November18th for MHFA Part 2 from 1:00 PM - 4:00 PM

 Pre-requisites : Registrants must have taken one or more of the following workshops for them to participate in the MHFA training: Visit our website www.livingwellseontario.ca for upcoming Choices and Changes, The Empathy Effect, Brief Action Planning and Treating Patients with C.A.R.E. workshops recently.